Sandvik to showcase electrification, automation and more at MINExpo INTERNATIONAL® 2021

 Sandvik Mining and Rock Solutions

-Sandvik Mining and Rock Solutions is a business area within the Sandvik Group and a global leading supplier of equipment and tools, parts, service and technical solutions for the mining and construction industries.
+Sandvik Mining and Rock Solutions is a business area within the Sandvik Group and a global leading supplier of equipment and tools, parts, service and digital solutions and sustainability-driving technologies for the mining and construction industries.
 Application areas include rock drilling, rock cutting, loading and hauling, tunneling and quarrying.
-In 2020, sales were approximately 37 billion SEK with about 12,500 employees within continuing operations.
+In 2020, sales were approximately 33.6 billion SEK with about 12,500 employees within continuing operations.